Selective symplectic homology with applications to contact non-squeezing: Introduction

 The smooth non-squeezing problem for a homotopy sphere is trivial: every non-dense subset of a homotopy sphere can be smoothly squeezed into an arbitrary non-empty open subset.
 This is due to the existence of Morse functions with precisely two critical points on the homotopy spheres.
 A smooth squeezing can be realized by the gradient flow of such a Morse function.
+Plenty of examples of Liouville domains that satisfy the conditions of Theorem~\ref{thm:homologyspheres} can be found among Brieskorn varieties.
+The Brieskorn variety $V(a_0,\ldots, a_m)$ is a Stein domain whose boundary is contactomorphic to the Brieskorn manifold $\Sigma(a_0,\ldots, a_m)$.
+Brieskorn \cite[Satz~1]{brieskorn1966beispiele} proved a simple sufficient and necessary condition (conjectured by Milnor) for a Brieskorn manifold to be homeomorphic to a sphere (see also \cite[Proposition~3.6]{kwon2016brieskorn}).
+Many of the corresponding Brieskorn varieties have infinite dimensional symplectic homology, for instance $V(3,2,2,\ldots,2)$.
+Thus, Theorem~\ref{thm:homologyspheres} also implies that there exists a non-trivial contact non-squeezing on the Kervaire spheres, i.e. on $\Sigma(3,2,\ldots, 2)$ for an odd number of 2's.

 Our non-squeezing results are obtained using a novel version of symplectic homology, called \emph{selective symplectic homology}, that is introduced in the present paper.
 It resembles the relative symplectic cohomology by Varolgunes \cite{varolgunes2021mayer}, although the relative symplectic (co)homology and the selective symplectic homology are not quite the same.
 The selective symplectic homology, $SH_\ast^\Omega(W)$, is associated to a Liouville domain $W$ and an open subset $\Omega\subset \partial W$ of its boundary.
 Informally, $SH_\ast^{\Omega}(W)$ is defined as the Floer homology for a Hamiltonian on $W$ that is equal to $+\infty$ on $\Omega$ and to 0 on $\partial W\setminus \Omega$ (whereas, in this simplified view, the symplectic homology corresponds to a Hamiltonian that is equal to $+\infty$ everywhere on $\partial W$).
 The precise definition of the selective symplectic homology is given in Section~\ref{sec:SSH} below.
-What follows is a brief description of the main properties of the selective symplectic homology.